USS Achomawi: Service history

 Achomawi departed California in early April to return to the western Pacific to support Operation "Crossroads," which involved atomic testing at Bikini Atoll.
-Following the Able test on 1 July, the tug attempted to take the heavily damaged Japanese cruiser Sakawa in tow, in an effort to beach the vessel.
+Following the Able test on 1 July, the tug attempted to take the heavily damaged Japanese light cruiser Sakawa in tow, in an effort to beach the vessel.
 A tow line was connected, but as Achomawi prepared to get underway the cruiser began to sink.
 The Sakawa threatened to pull the tug under with her own tow wire, but quick-acting sailors were able to sever the wire with an acetylene torch before damage resulted.
 The cruiser went to the bottom with a portion of Achomawis tow wire still attached.
 Throughout the remainder of the operation the tug carried out various towing assignments between Pearl Harbor, Bikini, Eniwetok, and Kwajalein, and was released in August.
 Achomawi left Hawaii on 14 September, and arrived in San Francisco Bay on 2 October, where it underwent radiological decontamination.

 Early in December, Achomawi received orders to proceed to the Panama Canal Zone.
 She touched at Balboa, Panama, on 29 December and picked up ARD-6 for towing to Jacksonville, Florida.
 The tug then transited the canal and reached Jacksonville on 4 January 1947.
 After delivering her tow, she set a course for New Orleans, Louisiana.
 Upon her arrival on 9 January, the ship entered preinactivation availability.
 Achomawi completed this in early March and got underway on 9 March for Orange, Texas.
 She was decommissioned there on 10 June 1947 and was laid up at Orange.
 Her name was struck from the Naval Vessel Register on 1 September 1962.
 The vessel was then transferred to the Maritime Administration and was laid up at Mobile, Alabama.

 Achomawi was removed from the reserve fleet in June of 1987, and towed to Bethlehem Shipyard for repairs.
 She returned from the shipyard the following month.
 In 1991, the ship was sold to the government of Taiwan, where she entered service with the Republic of China Navy as ROCS Da Gang (ATF-554)'.
-The vessel is in active service as of 2013.
+The vessel was finally decommissioned on July 1st, 2025.